carlossg/jenkinsfile-runner-google-cloud-run/README.md

 * [Project Fn](https://github.com/carlossg/jenkinsfile-runner-fn)

 The image is similar to the other ones.
 The main difference between Lambda and Google Cloud Run is in the packaging, as Lambda layers are limited in size and are expanded in `/opt` while Google Cloud Run allows any custom Dockerfile where you can install whatever you want in a much easier way.

+This image is extending the Jenkinsfile Runner image instead of doing a Maven build with it as a dependency as it simplifies classpath magement.

 # Limitations